All articles

 Bliss out at a day spa in the Hunter Valley

 Discover new levels of serenity among the vineyards and rolling green hills of the Hunter Valley with a luxury retreat at The Château Élan Day Spa.
-Prepare for relaxation and rejuvenation with an indulgent milk bath and 45-minute couples massage, before settling in at the hydrolounge, boasting an infrared sauna and two outdoor mineral spas.
+Prepare for relaxation and rejuvenation with a 2.5 hour experience, including a 60-minute Hydrolounge session featuring an infrared sauna and two outdoor mineral spas, a 50-minute relaxation couples massage and a 30-minute indulgent Banleotherapy milk bath.

 The best things to do in Victoria in summer